jac307/MediaArtTutorials/IARTS1T03/WT-W5.md

 <h3 style="color: darkred;">[20 min] 2D Lighting Maps — Start Here</h3>

-Using **your Week 4 scene layout**, create **three (3) 2D lighting maps**, each representing a **different lighting version of the same space**.
+Using **your Week 4 scene layout**, create **three (3) lighting maps**, each representing a **different lighting version of the same space**.

 > ⚠️ You must NOT change object placement, stage position, audience placement, or entrances.
 Only add the **lighting changes**.
-> Your plan must have the top view, side view, front view, and prespective view of the main objects on stage.
+> Each lighting map must have the top view, side view, front view, and prespective view of the main objects on stage.
 > Hand-drawn (preferred) or digital.

 #### Example